RuanEmanuell/devblog/README.md

 You can acess the website <a href = 'https://devblog-ruan.vercel.app/'> here </a>

 ### Which tecnologies were used to build it? 🚀
-It was made with NextJS.
+It was made with NextJS and TailwindCSS.

 ### How to run 🏃